Back arrow - black

 Measuring sales metrics

-To analyze the effectiveness of your coaching, you’ll need to accurately measure the sales metrics that you’ve set for your team.
+To analyze the effectiveness of your sales coaching, you'll need to accurately measure the metrics that you've set for your team.

 Ask the right questions

-Based on your 1:1 conversations, track their progress and behavior changes to see if they are incorporating your suggestions and notes.
-Document any challenges and changes:
+Based on your 1:1 conversations, track their progress to see if they are incorporating your sales coaching tips.

 • Are they improving in a certain area?